telerik/xaml-docs/controls/radnavigationview/features/hierarchy.md

 ## Data Binding

-RadNavigationViewItem exposes ItemsSource and few other data related properties that allows setting up the hiearchy in a data binding scenario.
+RadNavigationViewItem exposes ItemsSource and few other data related properties that allow setting up the hierarchy in a data binding scenario.
 Read more about this in the [Hierarchical Data Binding]({%slug radnavigationview-populating-with-data-hierarchical-databinding%}) article.

 ## See Also
 * [Getting Started]({%slug radnavigationview-getting-started%})